Skip to main content

 Endpoints

 Retrieve a specific prompt by its path.
+Use this endpoint to fetch the content and configuration of an existing prompt in your project.
 Endpoint: GET /projects/{projectId}/versions/{versionUuid}/documents/{path} Path Parameters:

 • projectId: Your project ID (required)